Eight Useful Tips on How to Write Academic Proposals

 The three primary elements of an academic proposal are:

-Review of literature: The literature review section of a proposal needs to present an overview of any research or other work that has already been done in relation to your chosen topic.
+Review of literature: The literature review section of a proposal needs to present an overview of any research or other work that has already been done about your chosen topic.
 However, it is not enough to just review existing works.
 Rather, you should explain how the work you are planning will add to or build upon existing efforts and how your work will add something new to the field it relates to.

 An outline of the proposed work: Once you have shown why you believe your research is important and how it contributes to or fits with existing work in its field, you will need to describe how you intend to approach the project.
-Your outline of your planned approach should include an estimate of the resources, cost, and amount of time you will need to complete the proposed work.
+The outline of your planned approach should include an estimate of the resources, cost, and amount of time you will need to complete the proposed work.

 How to Organize an Academic Proposal